 The goal at camp is to empower families through education, encouragement and enjoyment, to help them alleviate the frustrations of managing a chronic rheumatic illness.
 Children, siblings and parents are all encouraged to attend!

 Camp fees are minimal.
 Early bird registration rates are $10/child and$20/family for the entire weekend.
 Otherwise rates are $25/child and $50/adult.
 Children and Arthritis, Inc. is able to offer camp at these low fees thanks to the generosity of Willis-Knighton Health Systems, Murphy-Payne Charitable Trust, Beaird Foundation, St. Mark’s Episcopal, and a host of other corporate, church, individual and foundation donors.

 The program is led by Dr. Thomas Pressly, a Shreveport rheumatologist, who has been working with children suffering from rheumatic diseases for over 25 years.
 He runs a clinic at Shriner’s Hospital and uses his personal experience in treating these children to develop the camp programs.
 Dr. Pressly works closely with Dr. George Wolcott, a licensed family therapist in Shreveport, in building and evolving the program.

 Jambalaya Jubilee attracts some of the nation’s leading rheumatologists to consult with patients and their families.
-They are supported by a large contingent of other physicians, counselors, therapists and volunteers.
+There is a large contingent of other physicians, counselors, therapists and volunteers.

 Families from seven states, primarily Louisiana, Texas, Mississippi and Arkansas, attend camp.
 Attendees are children under the age of 18 who suffer from rheumatic diseases, their siblings, and their parents or guardians.
 Camp Jambalaya Jubilee is unique in its ability to offer a camp atmosphere for the diagnosed child while simultaneously including all siblings, educating caregivers, and providing recreational opportunities for families.

 Below are the ways in which Children and Arthritis, Inc. organizes Camp Jambalaya Jubilee to achieve our goals: